 Headspace may be the right choice for you if

 - you’re brand new to meditation, as Headspace offers a very approachable, in-depth introduction to meditation and clear guidance on which meditations to start with

-- your schedule is demanding or you struggle with focusing on 10-minute meditations, since Headspace offers 1- to 5-minute practices
+- your schedule is demanding, or you find it difficult to focus on 10-minute meditations, since Headspace offers 1- to 5-minute practices

 - you prefer a playful, bright aesthetic with cheerful, animated illustrations

-- you having difficulty falling or staying asleep, as Calm’s library of bedtime stories, soundscapes, and soothing music is especially comprehensive
+- you’re having difficulty falling or staying asleep, as Calm’s library of bedtime stories, soundscapes, and soothing music is especially comprehensive

 - you really resonate with music, using it to help you focus on school or work, or wind down — Calm offers exclusive music from artists like Ariana Grande, Ellie Goulding, and Keith Urban along with various ambient and nature sounds

 - you’re more experienced with meditation or prefer less structure, as Calm also includes open-ended practices